Skip to content

 The compiler can also choose registers and instructions other than a5, lui and addi as long as the address of handler's first instruction is written to mtvec.

-The second line of the main function sets a time period of QUANTUM just like we set a 15-second period in the screenshot.
+The second line of the main function sets a timer period of QUANTUM just like we set a 15-second period in the screenshot.
 You can find function mtimecmp_set and mtime_get in earth/cpu_intr.c of egos-2000.
-They are copy-pasted from the CPU reference mannual and their job is to read or write 8-byte values at special memory addresses.
+They are copy-pasted from the CPU reference manual and their job is to read or write 8-byte values at special memory addresses.

 Specifically, mtime and mtimecmp represent two special memory addresses. mtime_get reads 8 bytes from mtime representing how many time units have elapsed since the CPU was powered on.
 Hence, this 8-byte value at mtime is automatically incremented by the CPU as time proceeds, and the return value of mtime_get depends on when this function is invoked.
-When the value at mtime equals to the value at mtimecmp, a timer interrupt will be raised, which is why this line of code sets a period of QUANTUM for the timer.
+When the value at mtime equals the value at mtimecmp, a timer interrupt will be raised, which explains why this line of code sets a timer period of QUANTUM.

 TIP

 You may regard the timer as a simple device controlled by mtime and mtimecmp.
 In addition to mtime and mtimecmp, there exist other special memory regions that are used to control various devices connected to the CPU.
-We will learn about another such region in P5 in which we will use memory-mapped I/O to control an SD card device.
+You will learn about another such region in P5 in which we will use memory-mapped I/O to control an SD card.

 Enable timer interrupt